awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.creating.md

       + **Outposts \(on\-premises\)** to create local backups\.
 **Note**
 To store backups on your Outpost, your Outpost must have Amazon S3 capability\.
 For more information, see [Amazon S3 on Outposts](https://aws.amazon.com/s3/outposts/)\.
-Local backups aren't supported for Multi\-AZ deployments\.
+Local backups aren't supported for Multi\-AZ deployments or read replicas\.

    1. Choose **Enable automated backups** to create point\-in\-time snapshots of your DB instance\.